MicronOxford/SIMcheck_Manual/source/rec_data_checks.rst

 Fourier plots (FTL, FTR, FTO)
 -----------------------------

+**Note that this check has the caveat that it evaluates the image volume's average characterstics, so if the image consists of more background than features of interest it becomes difficult to discern the contribution from the features of interest.**

 Displays 2D Fourier transform "target" plots with resolution lines (in Microns) and optionally blurred and color-coded with a 16-color Look-Up Table to make the relative proportion of different frequencies more obvious.
 The plots